parasitic-jaeger-1790

 Calls: The vocal repertoire of the Parasitic Jaeger includes a variety of calls, each serving different purposes.
 One of the most common calls is a harsh, guttural croaking sound.
 During the breeding season, Parasitic Jaegers may emit a series of yapping calls that are believed to be associated with territorial defense or pair bonding.
 When engaged in kleptoparasitic behavior (stealing food from other seabirds), the Parasitic Jaeger may produce aggressive calls and vocalizations to intimidate and signal dominance.

 Flight Calls: While in flight, Parasitic Jaegers often vocalize with high-pitched, piercing calls.
-These flight calls are believed to help maintain contact between individuals within the species.The flight calls of Parasitic Jaegers are typically short and sharp, carrying over long distances in open marine environments where these birds spend a significant portion of their time.
+These flight calls are believed to help maintain contact between individuals within the species.The flight calls of Parasitic Jaegers are short and sharp, carrying over long distances in open marine environments where these birds spend a significant portion of their time.

 Communication: Vocalizations play a crucial role in communicating information about territory, courtship, and warning signals among Parasitic Jaegers.
 By vocalizing, individuals can maintain contact with their mates, offspring, and other conspecifics in the breeding colonies or during foraging flights at sea.